AkhilaMK92/hotelbookingsystem/README.md

 ### **1. Choose a Real-World Application**

 Select a meaningful use case for your CRUD operations.
-We will provide the list, you have to select it.
+We will provide the list, you have to select it ok.

 ### **2. Project Management with JIRA and SysML**